Ohio Approves Addition of HiSET® and TASC® to GED® for High School Equivalency

 HiSET and TASC break Language Arts into two sections, Reading and Writing, so they have five subject tests compared to the GED’s four.
 GED test takers are asked to read two prompts and develop an argument explaining which prompt has the better-supported position.
 HiSET takers also respond to two passages with differing opinions.
 TASC takers will be given one of two essay types, either argumentative or informational.
 Students won’t know in advance which prompt they will be given.

-In Math, a calculator is permitted for most of the GED exam.
+In Math, a TI-30XS calculator is permitted for most of the GED and TASC exams.
 HiSET and TASC math exams are both divided into two sections — one that allows a calculator and one that does not.

 Overall, the GED has a minimum score of 100 and a maximum score of 200.
 Students must obtain a score of 145 to pass.